 For Flower Miller, and Dr. Memarzadeh's other patients, those are powerful words.
 "I feel hopeful," Miller says, for herself and for other women who may face this terrible diagnosis in the future.
-"My focus "I feel hopeful.
-My focus is now on what's coming next - new clinical trials and surgeries and early detection tests and prevention."
+"My focus now is on what's coming next - new clinical trials and surgeries and early detection tests and prevention.
+I saw Dr. Memarzadeh the other day at a fundraising luncheon, and she had a clear message for us.
+'I'm not stopping,' she said.
+And I believe her.
+She's going to be the one who does it."